primer/css/modules/primer-marketing-utilities/docs/margin.md

 ---
-title: Margin
+title: Marketing Margin
 status: New release
 status_issue: https://github.com/github/design-systems/issues/378
 ---

-Margin spacing utilities can be applied to elements to achieve bigger y-directional spaces beyond the `primer-core` spacing scale.
-See [primer-marketing-support](https://github.com/primer/primer-css/tree/master/modules/primer-marketing-support) for the extended marketing spacing scale.
+Marketing margin utilities extend [core margin utilities](../../primer-marketing-support/docs/spacing) across the y-axis only.
+The [marketing scale](../../primer-marketing-support) starts from spacer 7 up to 12, and steps first by `8px` for spacer 7 and continues in increments of `16px` for spacer 8 to 12.

-## Y-Directional margin spacing
+## Y-axis margin utilities

-Use y-directional utilities to apply margin to the top, bottom or Y axis of an element.
-Directional utilities can change or override default margins, and can be used with a spacing scale of 7-11.
+Use marketing margin utilities to apply margin to top, bottom, or both y-axis of an element.
+These utilities can change or override default margins, and can be used with a spacing scale of 7-12.

-Note: The marketing spacing scale extends the core 0-6 scale.
-See [primer-marketing-support](https://github.com/primer/primer-css/tree/master/modules/primer-marketing-support) for the extended marketing spacing scale.

 ```html
 <div class="margin-orange d-inline-block">